 Highly Processed Foods

-Trans fats have been linked to decrease testicular function in men.
+Trans fats have been linked to decreased testicular function in men.
 These kinds of fats are most commonly found in highly processed foods that are also high in extra sugar and sodium.
 Whenever you look at something that might be an easy-to-grab snack or is extra convenient, take a look at the nutritional label to see what you’re putting into your body.

 Before we get ahead of ourselves, this does not mean that alcohol should be avoided at all costs, but drinking in excess can have detrimental effects.
 In one study, it was found that it had a reversing behavior across genders; men who drank more had lower testosterone, and women who drank more had higher.